 • Bring up to three friends for FREE!

-• Workshop includes lodging AND ground transportation!
+• Tour includes all necessary ground transportation!

 • Please be sure to read the FAQ and cancellation policy below.

 • If you have any questions, contact Kory.

 Who is the tour instructor?

 That’s me, Kory Lidstrom!
 I’m an accomplished professional nature photographer and have been shooting and exploring the Big Island of Hawaii extensively for well over a decade now.
 My Big Island images can be found in publications from around the world.

 Whether it be the best sunset spot, best sunrise spot, best waterfall, best rainforest, best beach or best place to grab a bite, I have a knowledge of the island that few other photographers do.
 My number one priority is to put you in the best places at the best times to get the BEST images and have the MOST fun.
 That’s my job and I love it!

 Can I bring non-photographer friends?You can bring anyone you wish!
 We've had photographers bring their non-photographer husbands, wives or friends for "moral support" or just plain fun.
 Whatever you want to do is fine -- it's YOUR tour.

 Is this a photography tour or a photography workshop?It can be either or both!
 The basic difference between a tour and workshop is that a workshop is more about learning and instruction whereas a tour is more about taking you to places to shoot.
 Since my tour is fully customizable, I can do whatever you wish.
 You just tell me how much instruction you'd like, and I'll take care of the rest.